one-among-us/data/people/Futajuhuacha/page.en.md

 Tragically, Huacha took her life shortly after she penned these articles.
-So, there were only three articles in *The Blood Mary Observer*. but the profound content was still worth reading.
+So, there were only three articles in *The Blood Mary Observer*.
+But the profound content was still worth reading.

 The first article was *[In Memory of Ms.MtF (Mr.Ftm)](https://zhuanlan.zhihu.com/p/38000835)*[^1].